actris-cloudnet/dataportal/README.md

 ## Running commands in the container

-For running commands in the data portal containers, small wrapper scripts are provided at `backend/run` and `frontend/run`.
+For running commands in the data portal containers, small wrapper scripts are provided at `backend/run-dev`, `backend/run-test` and `frontend/run`, for running commands in the backend development, backend test, and frontend development containers, respectively.
 Before using these scripts make sure the containers are up.

 ### Populating the database